Schools Threaten Valedictorian Title by The Editorial Board

 “I do blame adults for the pressure being put on students to be number one,” Ms. Shroyer said.
 “Just because your child isn’t in the top ten does not mean they’re a failure.”

 Snider has a student population of approximately 1,800.
 Out of those students, only four are likely to be a valedictorian.
 Instead of watching students push themselves to the limit just to be the top student, perhaps we should adopt a system similar to that used by Roosevelt High School, but instead of taking nominations from teachers, we should take students already in the top ten.
-Having the top five students vote on the most deserving student of the title of valedictorian and having the other four share the title of salutatorian would be a fair system that results in one valedictorian and less stress for students.
+Having the top five students vote on the most deserving student of the valedictorian title and having the other four share the title of salutatorian would be a fair system that results in one valedictorian and less stress for students.